lrodero/cats-effect-tutorial/tutorial.md

 ```

 To be honest, that wasn't that hard either, was it?
 We invoke the `accept()`
-method of the `ServerSocket` and when a new connection arrives we call the
+method of `ServerSocket` and when a new connection arrives we call the
 `echoProtocol` method we defined above to attend it.
 As client socket instances
 are created by this method, then it is in charge of closing them once
 `echoProtocol` has finished.
 We do this with the quite handy `guarantee` call,